aanand/aanand.github.com/content/articles/prototype-chains-and-coffeescript-subclasses.md

 # assume the existence of a `Mobile` boolean variable

-makeViewObject: -> (name, args...) klass = if Mobile and Touch[name]?
+makeViewObject: -> (name, args...) ui    = if Mobile then Touch else Desktop klass = if ui[name]? then ui[name] else Views[name]
-    Touch[name]
-  else if !Mobile and Desktop[name]?
-    Desktop[name]
-  else
-    Views[name]

   new klass(args...)

-makeViewObject("Widget")   # => Desktop.Widget / Touch.Widget
+makeViewObject("Widget")   # => new Desktop.Widget OR new Touch.Widget
-makeViewObject("Thinger")  # => Desktop.Thinger / Views.Thinger
+makeViewObject("Thinger")  # => new Desktop.Thinger OR new Views.Thinger
-makeViewObject("Sprocket") # => Views.Sprocket
+makeViewObject("Sprocket") # => new Views.Sprocket
 </code></pre>

 ...and if you’re most people, you’ll stop there.
 I, on the other hand, had just read Isaac Z. Schlueter’s [Evolution of a Prototypal Language User][evolution], hadn't done anything fun with prototype chains in years and didn’t like the idea of this unsightly helper method peppering my code.
 So I got to work.
-Instead of `Views`, `Desktop` and `Touch` being plain objects, they’re chained:
+Instead of `Views`, `Desktop` and `Touch` being plain objects, we create a `ViewShop` function, point `Views` at its prototype and make `Desktop` and `Touch` new `ViewShop`s, so that property access falls back to `ViewShop.prototype` (a.k.a. `Views`).
+Look, it’s easier if I just show you:

 <pre><code class="language-coffeescript">
 ViewShop = ->